plotly/dash-player/CONTRIBUTING.md

 ## Build manually

-The following versions are being used to build the latest version of this package:
+We recommend the following versions to build this package:

 - `node`: 16.17.0
 - `npm`: 8.15.0